 Replace items like chips with whole-grain crackers, banana chips, or plantain chips to serve with hummus or guacamole.

-Items like sliced apples, bananas, oranges are an easy item to grab and replace the convenient processed foods.
+Items like sliced apples, bananas, oranges are easy items to grab and replace convenient processed foods.

 If eliminating processed foods and sugars is something you’re curious about let me send you a sample plan and a list of foods to stock your pantry here.

 What do you think?
 Are you ready to introduce healthy kid-friendly recipes into your rotation of family dinner ideas?